Annetta Johnson Saint-Gaudens

-Annetta Johnson Saint-Gaudens (1869-1943) was an American sculptor, born in Flint, Ohio.
+Annetta Johnson Saint-Gaudens (1869-1943) was an American sculptress, born in Flint, Ohio.
 She is best remembered for creating sculptures of "animals, children (and) fountains", but she also did the finishing carving on a "colossal marble figure", the allegorical sculpture Painting in front of the St. Louis Art Museum.
-She was also significant in the art world as being the wife of Louis Saint-Gaudens and the sister-in-law of Augustus Saint-Gaudens, with whom she studied and worked as an assistant.
+She was also significant in the art world as the wife of Louis Saint-Gaudens and sister-in-law of Augustus Saint-Gaudens, with whom she studied and worked as an assistant.

 Early years

 As a young child Johnson began to draw and then model figures.
 Eventually her parents, realizing that their daughter had talent that needed to be developed, sent her to the Columbus Art School.
 She later moved to New York City, where she continued her studies at the Art Students League, studying with John Twachtman and Augustus Saint-Gaudens.
 In 1894, she joined the studio of Saint-Gaudens as an assistant to help with the commission for the General Logan Monument.
 In 1898, Annetta married Louis Saint-Gaudens, the brother of Augustus.

 Her brother was the sculptor Burt Johnson.